Thanks to Applegate for sponsoring this post!

 - 1 package pepperoni

 - 1 teaspoon oregano

-Cut dough in half and roll out each half on a floured surface into a 10-inch circle.
+- Cut defrosted, risen dough in half and roll out each half on a floured surface into a 10-inch or 12-inch circle.

-Place loaves on greased baking sheet and bake for 30 minutes or until golden brown.
+- Place loaves on greased baking sheet (or a sheet lined with a silicone baking mat), seam side up or down, brush loaves with olive oil, and bake for 30 minutes or until golden brown.

-Slice and serve with pizza or pasta sauce for dipping.
+- Slice while hot and serve with pizza or pasta sauce for dipping.